 about

-there are many facets to mental health which can be confusing and intensely emotional.
+there are many facets to mental health that can be confusing and intensely emotional.

-the inspiration for ARS is deeply personal. over years of overwhelming experience with acute PTSD and suicide (including hospitalizations at multiple levels of treatment), I realized the urgent need for care that does not exist in the mainstream mental health industry. this realization came from my own struggles and eventual understanding that recovery requires more than just treatment modalities, doctors, therapists, or pharmecuticals. recovery necessitates a holistic approach that includes guidance and continuity of care from a wide-ranging support community. my experience has given me an understanding of recovery on an individual level. it's also given me the motivation to cultivate progress in care.
+the inspiration for antidote is deeply personal. over years of overwhelming experience with acute PTSD and suicide (including hospitalizations at multiple levels of treatment), I realized the urgent need for care that does not exist in the mainstream mental health industry. this realization came from my own struggles and eventual understanding that recovery and healing require more than just treatment modalities, doctors, therapists, or pharmecuticals. recovery necessitates a holistic approach that includes guidance and continuity of care from a wide-ranging "care" team. healing happens in connectionand reflection through shared suffering. health is rooted in community. my experience has given me an understanding of recovery, healing, and health on a profound level. it's also given me the motivation to cultivate progress in care.

-ARS is my mental health. this work allows me to support others on an individual basis while also connecting to a broad network of people who have the same goal: intentional evolution in mental healthcare.
+antidote is my mental health. this work allows me to support others on an individual basis while also connecting to a broad network of people who have the same goal: intentional evolution in mental health care.

-PTSD guides my actions and decisions. managed PTSD provides meaningful direction and is a superpower when combined with recovery, healing, and community.
+limitations guide my actions and decisions. managed limitations provide meaningful direction and are a superpower when combined with recovery, healing, and community.

 -aly rutledge, owner